offbyone/ideas/content/old/general-thoughts/vacation-time-and-overruling.md

 Yesterday, Ron, the owner of the company, called up from California, called the job foreman a "lame fuck" and decreed that the shutdown not occur.

-So\...
+So...
 After how many people made plans?

 Anyway, I just said "Sorry, already have plans.
 Can't cancel.
 Have a nice weekend! ;) "